AMRC-FactoryPlus/documentation/docs/schemas.md

 Every schema must contain a unique `Schema_UUID` property that is used to identify the schema when parsing instances.
 It must be represented by a RFC4122 UUID string and placed at the top of the `properties` object on the Schema.

-When a new schema is created it must be manually assigned a [v4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)).
+When a new schema is created it must be manually assigned a v4 UUID.
 UUIDs can be generated using whatever tooling is available, however online tools such as https://www.uuidgenerator.net/ are useful if none are available.

 ```json
 {